matheusb432/rust-course/notes/02-data-types.md

 println!("The area of the rectangle is {} square pixels.", rect1.area());
 ```

+## Blanket Implementations

+Implementations of a trait on any type that satisfies the trait bounds are called `blanket implementations` and are extensively used in the Rust standard library.
+For example, the standard library implements the ToString trait on any type that implements the Display trait.

 ## Option

 Option is a type that can either be some data of a specified type, or nothing